 The most important factor when it comes to making your choice is capacity.
 These units are available in sizes from 27 inches all the way up to 98 inches wide.
-The smallest boxes have a single section, but the larger ones are split up into multiples sections, either two or three, with a door or two for each section.
+The smallest commercial upright freezer will have a single section, but the larger ones are split up into multiples sections, either two or three, with a door or two for each section.

 Many manufacturers classify their boxes in terms of cubic feet, which gives you a rough idea of how much interior space there is, but doesn't exactly tell you how much it can hold.
 Another way to look at capacity is by the number of shelf locations or pan slides each box has.
 If you know roughly what foods you'll be storing, what containers they'll be in when you store them, and how much you'll have on hand at peak times, you should have a good idea of how many shelf locations or pan slides you need.

 If you're on the fence about how many sections or how much interior space you need, it's usually better to estimate a little high, rather than overloading a smaller box.
 A box that has been filled beyond its capacity will not be able to hold safe temperatures and will likely require more service calls because of the strain.
 You may even find yourself with a costly bill for replacing important components.

 The second thing you may want to consider is the type of doors that would be most beneficial in your kitchen.
 Your choice is between solid and glass.

 - Solid doors are more energy efficient because they can be fully insulated, just like the rest of the cabinet.
 This type of door is the least expensive of the two options and stands up to years of heavy demand.

 - Glass doors have the advantage of letting you see what's in the freezer before you open, so you don't have to keep the door open as long to find what you need.
 That helps keep cold air in the cabinet, which can cut your energy bills.